mukhtar-github/react-advanced/README.md

 When a *component* receives some props as an input, it is because a particular parent *component* returned an *element* with its type and these props.
 This is why people say that the props flows one way in React: from parents to children.

-An instance is what you refer to as this in the *component* class you write.
+An instance is what you refer to as *this* in the *component* class you write.
 It is useful for storing local state and reacting to the lifecycle events.

 Function *components* don’t have instances at all.
 Class *components* have instances, but you never need to create a *component* instance directly—React takes care of this.

-Finally, to create *elements*, use React.create*Element*(), JSX, or an *element* factory helper.
-Don’t write *elements* as plain objects in the real code—just know that they are plain objects under the hood.
+Finally, to create *elements*, use React.createElement(), JSX, or an *element* factory helper.
+Don’t write *elements* as plain objects in the real code — just know that they are plain objects under the hood.

 React *Element* - It is a simple object that describes a DOM node and its attributes or properties you can say.
 It is an immutable description object and you can not apply any methods on it.
 Eg -